neurochain/core/doc/architecture.md

 A transaction has:
 * An id (the hash of the transaction).
-* An array of public keys and signature.
+* An array of public keys and signatures.
 * 0 or many inputs.
-  * An input refer to an unspent output transaction by its hash and output id.
+  * Input refer to an unspent output transaction by its hash and output id.
-  * The index of the public and signature.
+  * Index of the public key and signature.
 * 0 or many outputs.
-  * An address.
+  * Address.
-  * An amount.
+  * Amount.
   * Output id.
   * Optional data.
-* Optional fees (for block miner).
+* Optional fees (for the block miner).
 * Optional data.

-To write a transaction you first to set to empty the signatures and id (and fill the remaining fileds).
+To write a transaction you first have to set to empty the signatures and id (and fill the remaining fileds).
-Sign, set the signatures, hash and set the
+Sign, set the signatures, hash and set the id.

-0 inputs and outputs are for free (no fees) transactions that just write data into the blockchain.
+Transactions without inputs and outputs are for free (no fees) cases (e.g. write data to the blockchain).

 ## Block